pingcap/docs-cn/tikv/deploy-tikv-docker-compose.md

 ---
 title: Install and Deploy TiKV Using Docker Compose
-summary: Quickly deploy a TiKV testing cluster using Docker Compose.
+summary: Use Docker Compose to quickly deploy a TiKV testing cluster on a single machine.
 category: operations
 ---

 # Install and Deploy TiKV Using Docker Compose

-This guide describes how to quickly deploy a TiKV testing cluster using [Docker Compose](https://github.com/pingcap/tidb-docker-compose/).
+This guide describes how to quickly deploy a TiKV testing cluster using [Docker Compose](https://github.com/pingcap/tidb-docker-compose/) on a single machine.

 > **Note:** Currently, this installation method only supports the Linux system.